Redot-Engine/redot-docs/tutorials/best_practices/redot_notifications.rst

-.. _doc_godot_notifications:
+.. _doc_redot_notifications:

-Godot notifications
+redot notifications
 ===================

-Every Object in Godot implements a
+Every Object in redot implements a
 :ref:`_notification <class_Object_private_method__notification>` method.
 Its purpose is to allow the Object to respond to a variety of engine-level callbacks that may relate to it.
 For example, if the engine tells a